Twitter (X) List Scraper - Full Tweets, Views & Authors avatar

 List by URLstartUrls (https://x.com/i/lists/<id>)List id is parsed out of the URL automatically

-1. Log in to x.com in your browser (use a throwaway account you don't mind risking).
+1. Log in to x.com in your browser (a throwaway account is fine, and a sensible choice).

 2. Press F12Application tab → Cookieshttps://x.com.